Mjrovai/UNIFEI-IESTI01-TinyML-2023.1/README.md

 + Proficiency in the English language (for reading).
 + Basic programming knowledge in C/C++ (Arduino IDE) and Python.
 All class tasks will involve one or both programming languages.
 + Familiarity with command-line tools on Mac, Windows, or Linux.
 Projects will require some operations in a terminal.
 + Understanding linear algebra, signal analysis, basic probability, and statistics.
-Many ML topics revolve around grasping vector and matrix operations and notation and concepts like Gaussian distributions, means, standard deviations, etc.
+Many ML topics revolve around grasping vector and matrix operations, notation, and concepts like Gaussian distributions, means, standard deviations, etc.

-## Metodologia/Recursos:
+## Methodology/Resources:
-+ As aulas serão ministradas de maneira remota e ao vivo (aulas síncronas) pela plataforma Google Meet, todas as quartas-feiras das 13:30h às 15:30h (horário de Brasília).
-As gravações das aulas estarão disponíveis aos alunos para revisão.
++ Students will be able to take classes sequentially at their convenience.
-+ Exercícios e projetos poderão ser desenvolvidos em computadores pessoais com TensorFlow V.2x instalados ou utilizando-se de ferramentas on-line como [Google CoLab](https://colab.research.google.com/notebooks/intro.ipynb).
++ Exercises and projects can be developed on personal computers with TensorFlow v2.x installed or by utilizing online tools like Google Colab (desirable).
-+ Modelos reais de TinyML serão desenvolvidos e treinados utilizando-se do [Edge Impulse Studio](https://www.edgeimpulse.com/).
++ Real TinyML models will be developed and trained using the Edge Impulse Studio.
-+ Para a captura inicial de dados, deployment dos modelos treinados e familiarização das ferramentas de mercado, serão utilizados inicialmante smart-phones pessoais dotados de pelo menos sensores do tipo: acelerômetro, microfone e camera.
++ For initial data capture, deployment of trained models, and familiarization with market tools, personal smartphones equipped with at least an accelerometer, microphone, and camera sensors will be used.
-+ Na segunda parte do curso será utilizado um [Kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit) composto de um Arduino BLE Sense (Cortex-M4) e uma camera digital modelo OV7675 (Cada aluno receberá um Kit, disponibilizado pela universidade para seu uso pessoal durante o decorrer do curso).
++ In the second part of the course, an Arduino BLE Sense (Cortex-M4) Kit and a digital camera model OV7675 will be used.
+(Each student will receive a Kit the university provides for personal use during the course.)

-## Professor do curso:
+## Professor:
 + [Marcelo José Rovai](http://lattes.cnpq.br/4234592863079468)

-## Supervisão e apoio:
+## Supervision and support:
 + [José Alberto Ferreira](http://lattes.cnpq.br/8319509175327154)